Services and Facilities of the Orthopaedic Research Laboratory

 For in vivo testing of orthopaedic devices or procedures we have access to the central animal laboratory of the Radboud University Medical Centre Nijmegen.
 The animal laboratory offers expertise and facilities, such as medical imaging, to support animal testing for orthopaedic applications.
 In vivo evaluation is possible for animal models ranging from small (rats, mice) to larger (goat).

 The orthopedic research laboratory has developed various animal models for cartilage, meniscus and bone research in small and large animals.
 In dogs we developed a model for tear meniscus repair.
 In goats we developed a number of bone chamber models to investigate the incorporation of bone grafts and bone graft replacement materials.
-Both loaded and (see PhD thesis of Lamerigts) and non-loaded bone chamber models were developed (see thesis of Hannink).
+Both loaded and non-loaded bone chamber models were developed.

 go to top